chrivand/cisco_rapid_threat_containment/README.md

  ## Installation

  This will be published at a later point in time.
-Please review the **rtc-design.pptx** file for now.
+Please review the **rtc-design.pdf** file for now.
 Please contact us for further explanantion.

  ## Authors